umbralcalc/helmpy/README.md

 > git clone https://github.com/umbralcalc/helmpy.git

-In the `/notebooks` directory there is an ipython notebook with a worked examples for easy implementation.
+In the `/notebooks` directory there is an ipython notebook with worked examples for easy implementation.